chrisnoonan98675/site/xl-release/concept/notifications-in-xl-release.markdown

 * **Release flagged**: The release admin team is notified when a user adds a flag status message to a task or the release to indicate that attention is needed or that the release is at risk.

-For more information about how to change the default
+For more information about how to change the default notification settings, refer to [Configure notification settings](/how-to/configure-notification-settings.html).

 See [Configure SMTP servers in XL Release](/xl-release/how-to/configure-smtp-server.html) for information about configuring the email server and sender for these messages.